Latest posts by R.J. Weiss, CFP®

 Want to save money by changing one little thing?

-Swagbucks allows you to earn gift cards for doing everyday things online like using a search engine.
+Swagbucks allows you to earn gift cards for doing everyday things online like using a search engine or shopping.

 So, just do what you were doing before, but this time you can earn giftcards.